BlockMen/torches/README.txt

 - Torches on wall dont fall when node under it is dug
 - Torches fall directly when not placed on floor or wall
 - fixed different placing bugs

+1.3:
+- Torches only show flames when player is near (13 blocks)
+- Old torches are converted to new, ceiling torches are dropped